Storage

 Super Computing Wales offers two types of storage: home directories and scratch.

-The scratch disks are large, have no quota, are on fast storage but only intended for short term storage of temporary data.
+The scratch disks are large, have large per-user quotas, are on fast storage but only intended for short term storage of temporary data.
 Please don’t leave data on the scratch disk once you are finished with it.
 If the disk fills up it will negatively impact on other users ability to run jobs.

 Home directories have a default quota of 50GB per user, they are slower to access and are intended for longer term storage of data.
 However, please note that you should backup important data elsewhere as we do not formally offer an SCW backup service.